English (Canada)

 And that's okay.

-Sometimes, it's even better that way.
+Sometimes, it's even better this way.

-In summary
+In short

 Traveling isn't checking off a list.